 If the cold war fascinates you, don’t miss this historic site.
 A huge arsenal of nuclear missiles was hidden in the great plains for thirty years during the Cold War.
 Approximately 1000 missiles were kept with intense security and on continuous alert.

-The antithetical landscape of the region comprises serene & harmless prairies surrounding nuclear arsenals harbouring the power to destroy the whole of human civilization.
+The antithetical landscape of the region comprises serene & harmless prairies surrounding nuclear arsenals harboring the power to destroy the whole of human civilization.

 Along with these 7 National Parks, South Dakota is also home to various beautiful state parks.